overwolf/overwolf.github.io/docs/api/overwolf-games-events.md

 #### Version added: 0.78

-> Fired when an error occurred in the Game Event system.
+> Fired when an error occurred in the Game Event system,  with the following structure: [ErrorEvent](#errorevent-object) Object.

 ## onInfoUpdates2

 #### Version added: 0.96

-> Fired when there are game info updates with a JSON object of the updates.
+> Fired when there are game info updates with a JSON object of the updates, in the following structure: [InfoUpdates2Event](#infoupdates2event-object) Object

 **Our best practice is removing event listeners and then adding the listener back to prevent accidental multiple listeners.**